Picking up the pieces: Alleged multi-town crime spree concludes with smashed fish sculpture

 “It’s all here.
 The firewood is durable,” he said.
 “This could be done by tonight, but if only everything goes perfectly.
 And I never count on that.”

-On Thursday, state police arrested Jordan P. Bideaux, 22, Binghamton, on several charges, including one for criminal mischief second degree (class “D” felony).
-Troopers say that charge was lodged after he intentionally drove his rental vehicle through the large wooden fish sculpture after leaving the Whitecaps Market at Cedar Point, 36668 State Route 12E, Cape Vincent.
+On Thursday, state police arrested Jordan P. Bideaux, 22, Binghamton, on several charges, including one for second-degree criminal mischief.
+Troopers say that charge was lodged after he intentionally drove his rental vehicle through the large wooden fish sculpture after leaving the Whitecaps Market at Cedar Point, 36668 Route 12E, Cape Vincent.

 In addition to charges lodged in Clayton, Mr. Bideaux was charged with a slew of other crimes in two other towns:

-Town of Cape Vincent: Attempted robbery third degree (class “D” felony) after troopers say he entered the Whitecaps Market, demanded money and then left after the clerk told him to leave.
+Town of Cape Vincent: third-degree attempted robbery after troopers say he entered the Whitecaps Market, demanded money and then left after the clerk told him to leave.

-Town of Alexandria: Assault 2nd degree (class “D” felony), criminal mischief third degree (class “E” felony), criminal obstruction of breathing (class “A” misdemeanor) and obstruction of governmental administration (class “A” misdemeanor).
+Town of Alexandria: assault second-degree, third-degree criminal mischief, criminal obstruction of breathing and obstruction of governmental administration.

 The Alexandria charges are related to Mr. Bideaux allegedly causing damage to a wall at the state police station in Alexandria Bay and for grabbing and attempted to fight the trooper who was performing a drug recognition exam on the suspect.

-Also in Clayton, Mr. Bideaux was charged with criminal possession of a forged instrument second degree (class “D” felony), possession of a forged Pennsylvania driver’s license along with DWAI and drug charges.
+Also in Clayton, Mr. Bideaux was charged with second-degree criminal possession of a forged instrument, possession of a forged Pennsylvania driver’s license along with DWAI and drug charges.

 Troopers added that Mr. Bideaux was also reportedly driving the wrong way on I-81 and was involved in a fight in the town of Ellisburg earlier in the day.

-He was arraigned on all charges and remanded on $2,000 cash bail/$4,000 bond in both the towns of Cape Vincent and Alexandria and $100 bail in the town of Clayton.
+He was arraigned on all charges and remanded on $2,000 cash bail or $4,000 bond in both the towns of Cape Vincent and Alexandria and $100 bail in the town of Clayton.

 Mr. Youngs is the property manager for National Geographic photographers, Clayton residents and the husband-and-wife team of David Doubilet and Jennifer Hayes.
 They had the fish sculpture that Mr. Youngs created installed on the property of a Route 12E farmhouse they purchased about five years ago and refurbished.
 The sculpture, which Mr. Youngs first created on a different wood lot and then reconstructed at the farmhouse property, is 300 feet off the road.